OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-segment.md

   </tr>
 </table>

 It can also include other components.
-For example another {{ $doc.constructorName }}.
+For example another `ShSegment`.

 :::ShSegment
 ---